chipbaber/apex_favicon/README.md

 # Tutorial to Customize the Favicon for a APEX Application
 Below you will find instruction on how to customize your favicon for an Oracle APEX application.
+Please reference this learning video for more details [https://youtu.be/NUBga8Gsb9Y](https://youtu.be/NUBga8Gsb9Y)

 - These steps assume you have created a favicon set, typically this is done by a UI/UX artist.
 In our example you can reference images in the /fav folder for the example in this repo.
 In many cases you will have considerably more favicon sizes for various devices than in this example.